-heir monitors set to True Color (32 bit) for the software to function normally.
+Workstations that have Windows 7 must have their monitors set to True Color (32 bit) for the software to function normally.
 Otherwise, the applications may stop responding when text is added to documents.

-XVL Studio 3D Corel Edition is included and installed with CorelDRAW Technical Suite 2018.
+XVL Studio Corel Edition is included and installed with CorelDRAW Technical Suite 2019.
 The XVL Studio 3D CAD Corel Edition Add-On product unlocks additional functionality for the integrated application.
 For processing 3D CAD assembly data we recommend: